People are companies’ most important assets. While we’ve known this for a long time, we often do little to back it up.

-The rise of technology and the information age has resulted in more companies that compete based primarily on their people.
-This isn’t only true for technology companies like Facebook and Google; as software continues to eat the world and the pace of business increases, nearly all companies will live and die by their continual ability to innovate.
+The technology and the information age has resulted in more companies that compete based on their people.
+This isn’t only true for technology companies like Facebook and Google.
+As the pace of business increases, companies will live and die by their ability to innovate.

-Despite the fact that most organizations know that their long term advantage resides in their people, most companies don’t think critically about how to increase employee retention.
+Despite the fact that most organizations know that their long term advantage resides in their people, most don’t think critically about increasing employee retention.

-In this post, I’ll argue that the core reason people don’t think about employee retention seriously enough is because they don’t know how to measure the impact.
-I’ll then share some frameworks for how you might associate dollar values with regrettable turnover, and once I’ve (hopefully) convinced you that this matters, give you some actionable ideas for improving the state of affairs.
+In this article, I’ll argue that the reason people don’t think about employee retention enough is that they don’t know how to measure its impact.
+I’ll share tips for how you can associate dollar values with regrettable turnover.
+Once I’ve (hopefully) convinced you that retention matters, I’ll share actionable ideas for improving it at your company.

-The problem with this is that people tend to optimize what they can measure.
-Doctors believed that cigarettes were bad for human health as early as the 18th century, and scientific studies about the link between smoking and lung cancer started surfacing in the medial literature as early as the 1920s.
-Even though people generally knew cigarettes were bad for you, it wasn’t enough, and smoking in America surged dramatically during the first half of the 20th century.
+The problem is that people tend to optimize what they can measure.
+Doctors believed that cigarettes were bad for human health as early as the 18th century, and scientific studies about the link between smoking and lung cancer started surfacing in the medical literature as early as the 1920s.
+Even though people generally knew cigarettes were bad, that wasn’t enough.
+Smoking in America surged during the first half of the 20th century.

-So what was the solution?
+So what was the turning point?
 In 1964, the first Surgeon General’s Report on Smoking and Health linked smoking to lung cancer and heart disease.
-This landmark report laid the foundation for the next 50 years of public education about the negative effects of smoking, and the results have been dramatic:
+This landmark report laid the foundation for the next 50 years of public education about the effects of smoking, and the results have been dramatic.

-Employee turnover, like cigarettes in the 1920s, is generally understood to be bad, but there is little awareness of its quantifiable impact.
+Employee turnover, like cigarettes in the 1920s, is generally understood to be bad.
+Unfortunately, there’s little awareness of its quantifiable impact.

-Slightly more conservatively, Josh Bersin of Deloitte believes the cost of losing an employee can range from tens of thousands of dollars to 1.5–2.0x the employee’s annual salary.
-These costs include hiring, onboarding, training, ramp time to peak productivity, the loss of engagement from others due to high turnover, higher business error rates, and general culture impacts.
+More conservatively, Josh Bersin of Deloitte believes the cost of losing an employee can range from tens of thousands of dollars to twice their annual salary.
+These costs include hiring, onboarding, training, ramp time, lower engagement, more errors, and general culture impacts.

-Employees, Bersin explains, are appreciating assets that produce more and more value to the organization over time, which helps explain why losing them is so costly.
+Bersin also argues that employees are appreciating assets that produce more value to organizations over time, which explains why losing them is so costly.

-Others sources peg the cost of regrettable employee turnover at a higher level.
-A paper from the Center for American Progress, citing 11 research papers published over a 15-year period, determined that the average economic cost to a company of turning over a highly skilled job is 213% of the cost of one year’s compensation for that role.
+Other sources peg the cost of regrettable employee turnover even higher.
+A study from the Center for American Progress determined that the average cost to a company of losing a highly-skilled employee is 213% of their annual compensation.

 The number of regrettable departures will simply equal your number of employees times your annual turnover percentage.

-While we can’t capture every single expense, or even some of the big intangible costs like impact on employee morale, we can get a good sense by analyzing four major buckets:
+While we can’t capture every single expense or even some of the intangible costs like impact on employee morale, we can get a good sense by analyzing four major buckets: